What AQ Enables That Could Not Exist Before

 The missing primitive was mutation-resilient lineage that travels with the object and remains comparable across forks, merges, and recomposition.

 Adaptive Query supplies lineage as a native structural field, enabling derivation graphs to persist across transformation without requiring global consensus, centralized registries, or watermarking.
+Content is anchored through structural entropy — the measurable information-theoretic signature of the content itself — rather than through attached metadata that can be stripped or forged.
+This means provenance survives any transformation that preserves structural identity, regardless of format changes, re-encoding, or partial derivation.

 This defines conditions under which content authenticity, research reproducibility, and AI output traceability become computable at scale—capabilities not achievable with logs, ledgers, or inference alone.